ceph/ceph/doc/rados/operations/crush-map.rst

 ceph-crush-location hook
 ------------------------

-The ``ceph-crush-location`` utility will generate a default CRUSH location string for a given daemon.
-The location is based on, in order of preference:
+By default, the ``ceph-crush-location`` utility will generate a CRUSH location string for a given daemon.
+The location is based on, in order of
+preference:

 #.
 A ``TYPE crush location`` option in ceph.conf.
 For example, this
    is ``osd crush location`` for OSD daemons.